TaraRhoseyn/kicks_ecomm_store/README.md

 7. You can now safely deploy to Heroku by git adding, comitting then pushing to this remote directory.
 You can also enable automatic deployments to Heroku by going through the process of 'Connect with GitHub' in the Heroku app dashboard.

-Please note: If you encounter issues in your deployment, you can use both the Heroku build logs to see issues if your project is struggling to deploy or temporarily enable the DEVELOPMENT mode in your config to momentarily allow Django to turn DEBUG on.
+Please note: If you encounter issues in your deployment, you can use both the Heroku build logs to see issues if your project is struggling to deploy or temporarily enable the DEVELOPMENT variable in your config to momentarily allow Django to turn DEBUG on.
 Do make sure to remove this once you've fixed the issue.

 ## Credits